cloudfuji/open_source_rails/notes.md

     devise :cas_authenticatable  # other options

 * Now open up the migration for the devise model and remove _t.database_authenticatable_ and add _t.cas_authenticatable_.
 You'll have to remove the index for the email field.
-Also add the index for the usernames column if required (optional)
+Also add the index for the username column if required (optional)

     add_index :users, :username, :unique=>true

 * Now find the devise initializer at _config/initializers/devise.rb_ and set the CAS base url.
+For localhost testing, with default optinos for rubycas-server, the config would look like

-    config.cas_base_url = "your CAS base URL here"
+    config.cas_base_url = "https://localhost"

+It will not conflict with anything you are running in port-80 (like apache, etc), because this runs no port 443 (ssl)

+* Use the normal Devise url helpers, you are good to go :)